median-man/Bamazon/README.md

 There are two interfaces to the app--Customer and Manager.

 ### Customer Interface
-Start the app with `node index.js`
+Start the app with `npm start`.

 Customer interface allows the products to be viewed and purchased.

 ### Manager Interface
-Start the app with passing 'manager' as an argument: `node index.js manager`.
+Start the app with `npm run manager`.

 Manager interface provides the ability to do the following:
 * View all products